redflitzi/StrTr/README.md

 This Method takes any enumerable collection of tuples<string, string> as its first argument. \
 It is therefore suitable for a List or Array of (original, replacement) tuples. \
 Each Item1 will be replaced by Item2 of the same tuple.

+For identifiying Item1 in the original string, the ignore casing mode and optionally a culture info can be added.
+If the culture info is omitted, the default setting will be used (CultureInfo.CurrentCulture).

 ```
 var mydog = "My dog is friendly";